-We and certain of our service providers are from time to time, subject to cyberattacks and security incidents.
+We and certain of our service providers are, from time to time, subject to cyberattacks and security incidents.
 While to date, we do not believe that we have experienced any significant system failure, accident or security breach, this risk has generally increased as the number, intensity and sophistication of such breaches and attempted breaches from around the world have increased.
 Furthermore, because the technologies used to obtain unauthorized access to, or to sabotage or disrupt, systems change frequently and often are not recognized until launched against a target, we may be unable to anticipate these techniques or implement adequate preventative measures.
 We may also experience security breaches that may remain undetected for an extended period.
 Even if identified, we may be unable to adequately investigate or remediate incidents or breaches due to attackers increasingly using tools and techniques that are designed to circumvent controls, to avoid detection, and to remove or obfuscate forensic evidence.
-Any failure to maintain proper function, security and availability of our information systems could interrupt our operations, damage our reputation, divert significant management attention and resources to remedy any damages that result, subject us to liability claims or regulatory penalties and have a material adverse effect on our business and results of operations.
+Any failure to maintain the proper functioning, confidentiality, security and availability of our or our third-party service providers' information technology systems or our Confidential Information could interrupt our operations, damage our reputation, divert significant management attention and resources to remedy any damages that result, subject us to liability and claims or regulatory investigations and enforcement actions, which could result in, among other things, fines and penalties, and have a material adverse effect on our business, financial condition and results of operations.
 Further, our insurance coverage may not be sufficient to cover the financial, legal, business or reputational losses that may result from an interruption or breach of our systems.

-Failure to comply with laws and regulations relating to data privacy and protection, could adversely affect our business and our financial condition.
+Actual or perceived failures to comply with laws and regulations relating to data privacy and protection, could adversely affect our business, results of operations, and our financial condition.